HPSCTerrSys/TSMP/README.md

    ./setup_tsmp.ksh --man
 ```
 ## TSMP version history <a name="ver_his"></a>
 The model components used in TSMP are OASIS3-MCT v2, COSMO v5.01, CLM v3.5, ParFlow 3.2 for TSMP versions v1.2.1, v1.2.2 and v1.2.3, and ParFlow 3.9 for version v1.3.3.
-TSMP supports ParFlow 3.9 from version v1.3.3 onward.
+TSMP supports ParFlow 3.7 onwards from version v1.3.3 onward.

 Those who need to work with ParFlow 3.2, should use the branch `TSMP_pdaf`.